Joxit/kokai/README.md

 公開: kokai => Release/publish

 Kokai allows you to create changelog for your releases and full changelog for your projects.
-It is based on Conventional Commit (for now) to have a pleasant reading of the changelog.
+It is based on Conventional Commits (for now) to have a pleasant reading of the changelog.

 ## All kokai commands